 - 4.1 The CGC self-assessment exercise ensures good governance, an improvement agenda and demonstrates the Council's compliance with the CIPFA/SOLACE framework by providing narrative and links to key documentary evidence. - 4.2 The purpose of the exercise is to assess the design of the Council's control framework on a corporate level.
-Officers assess the Council's compliance with each requirement on a scale out of 10. - 4.3 Areas for improvement are identified and actions added to the improvement plan section at the end of each code principle.
-An analysis by officers of the previous year's improvement actions then forms the starting point in future iterations of the CGC exercise.
-This helps officers to understand changes to the control framework that have taken place in the previous year. - 4.4 As with previous years, updates were requested from directorates on the current status of improvement actions identified during the previous year's annual assurance exercise and CGC self-assessment.
-Completed improvement actions were then incorporated into the 2021/22 CGC self-assessment to evidence the improvements in controls that had been achieved. - 4.5 Relevant improvement actions from individual assurance schedule returns have been replicated in the 2021/22 CGC self-assessment where these will have an impact on the corporate design of the Council's controls. - 4.6 A CGC Self-Assessment workshop took place on 29 June 2022, to populate and score the evidence submitted.
+Officers assess the Council's compliance with each requirement on a scale out of 10.
+As noted below, it is important to note that this exercise does not assess compliance with the relevant controls. - 4.3 Areas for improvement are identified and actions added to the improvement plan section at the end of each code principle. - 4.4 As with previous years, updates were requested from directorates on the current status of improvement actions identified during the previous year's annual assurance exercise and CGC self-assessment.
+Completed improvement actions were then incorporated into the 2022/23 CGC self-assessment to evidence the improvements in controls that had been achieved.

+- 4.5 Relevant improvement actions from individual assurance schedule returns have been replicated in the 2022/23 CGC self-assessment where these will have an impact on the corporate design of the Council's controls. - 4.6 A CGC Self-Assessment workshop took place on 10 August 2023, to populate and score the evidence submitted.
 Scoring was based on the key below:

-Self-as Self-assessment scoring key: 0 no evidence provided 1-2 insufficient and/or poor-quality evidence provided 3-4 insufficient but some good quality evidence provided 5-6 predominantly good quality evidence provided but some gaps and improvements required 7-8 significant amounts of good quality evidence provided with minor improvements required 9-10 requirement fully met with significant amounts of strong evidence provided
+Self-as ssessment scoring key: 0 no evidence provided 1-2 insufficient and/or poor-quality evidence provided 3-4 insufficient but some good quality evidence provided 5-6 predominantly good quality evidence provided but some gaps and improvements required 7-8 significant amounts of good quality evidence provided with minor improvements required 9-10 requirement fully met with significant amounts of strong evidence provided